odoo/documentation/content/developer/reference/frontend/qweb.rst

 will be rendered as ``<p>1</p>``.

-However this has the problem of being visible from outside the ``t-call``.
+However, this has the problem of being visible from outside the ``t-call``.
 Alternatively, content set in the body of the ``call`` directive will be evaluated *before* calling the sub-template, and can alter a local context::